kubewharf/kelemetry/docs/DEV.md

 ### Audit

 The `audit` package provides an audit webhook server and trace event provider based on audit webhook.
-It has the following subpackages:
+It has the following subpackages;

 - `webhook`: Runs the audit webhook HTTP server and broadcasts them to registered subscribers through an in-memory channel.
-- `producer`: Receives events from the webhook and sends them to the message queue, with only one message per event.
-- `rawproducer`: Receives events from the webhook and sends them to the message queue, but each message contains all events from an `EventList` sent by kube-apiserver in one request.
+- `producer`: Receives events from the webhook and sends them to the message queue, with only one message per event. but each message contains all events from an `EventList` sent by kube-apiserver in one request.
 - `consumer`: Consumes events from the message queue, transforming the audit events into the corresponding span(s).
 - `decorator`: Allows other components to decorate trace events before they are sent to the trace aggregator.